Khalique13/BandgapIP_Design_VSDOpen21_Workshop/README.md

 - In the above circuit Rs defines current uniquely
 - Both Iout and Iref are very little dependent on Vdd.
-- Loop Gain always less than one, by-default the circuit is stable.
+- Loop Gain is always less than one, by default the circuit is stable.
-- An important issue in supply-independent biasing is the existence of degenerate bias point.
+- An important issue in supply-independent biasing is the existence of degenerate bias points.
 - Start-up problem when supply turned on.

 ### Summary of Self-Biased Current Mirror